-An essay in an occasional series on great Scots unjustly forgotten.
+An essay in an occasional series on great Scots unjustly ignored or forgotten.

 The dark days